nicholasdille/container-slides/020_advanced/160_dockerfile/slides.template.md

 ---

-## Container with build tooling 1/
+## Container with build tooling 1/5

-All developers shoulduse the correct/same build tooling
+All developers should use the correct/same build tooling

 ### Separate dependency download